aaaaaa123456789/gb-debug-information/debuginfo.md

 ### 3.5.
 Master block table

 The master block table describes every block in the debug information file.
-Applications that intend to consume a debug information file MUST process this table to discover which information is available to them; blocks MUST NOT be assumed to be in any particular order or layout in the file beyond what this table describes.
+Applications that intend to consume a debug information file MUST process this table in order to discover which information is available to them; blocks MUST NOT be assumed to be in any particular order or layout in the file beyond what this table describes.

-The number of entries in the master block table is defined in the [header][sect3.4], along with the size of each entry (i.e., the element size) and the location of the table.
+The number of entries in the master block table is defined in the [header][sect3.4], along with the size of each entry (i.e., the table's element size) and the location of the table.
 The master block table has an alignment constraint of 8 and a minimum element size of 24.
 This means that, in the [header][sect3.4], both the location and the element size for the master block table MUST be set to multiples of 8, and its element size MUST be at least 24.